anlianguzova/BI_project_reticulata/README.md

 In order to get the sequencies with minimun length 200 nucletides we applied the [python script](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Length_filter.py) to the obtained transcriptomic assemblies.

+### Assembly quality control

+TransRate (v.
+1.0.1) was utilised for the qualitative analysis of de novo transcriptome assemblies.
+The default options were used; the scripts for all assemblies can be found [here](Scripts/Host's%20ganglia%20transcriptome%20/TransRate).

 ### Clusterization

 CD-HIT (v.
 4.8.1) was used to the sequences clusterization.
 Clusters with 95% identity were gathered using the following [scripts](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Clusterization%20(CD-HIT)).

+### Creating of the whole assembly

+The whole assembly obtained by the `cat` UNIX-command was based exclusively on good contigs assembled from the above-mentioned tools.

+### Quality control in good contigs sequences

+BUSCO (v.
+5.4.7) performed the searching of single-copy orthologs in the obtained assemblies.
+The transcriptome mode was selected (`-m transcriptome`), and Metazoa OrthoDB was used as lineage dataset.

 ## Results